hpcc-systems/Solutions-ECL-Training/Taxi_Tutorial/README.md

 # 2. Understanding the cluster setup

 One AWS Instance running Thor, ROXIE, Middleware Services and the Landing Zone.
-The instance IP address is 10.0.0.208 in the case of our example.
 For Thor, we have setup four slave processes.
 ROXIE is setup as a single process.

 # 3. Importing the data into Thor